A place for experimentation in cooking, baking, crafting, cosplay, and pretty much anything else that strikes my fancy.

 1 cup Marsala wine (I used port)

-1 pound butternut squash, trimmed and cut into 2-inch cubes
+1 pound butternut squash, trimmed and cut into 2-inch

 1/4 cup chopped sun-dried tomatoes